-Having a reliable lone worker device and customisable solution in place is only part of what makes for robust lone worker protection.
+Having a reliable lone worker device or app and customisable solution in place is only part of what makes for robust lone worker protection.

 See how we ensure a secure and reliable system, high usage rates and a lone worker solution that fits in with your organisation.

 Working with your organisation